 - 1. Each banner should illustrate a phase of 4-H work which is being practiced by youth in 4-H or promote 4-H generally. - 2.
 A short written description of the banner's development and relationship to the fair theme must accompany the banner.
 The description should be turned in to the superintendent(s) at check-in. - 3.
 The club display should avoid using copyrighted and/or trademarked materials whenever possible by originating own work.
 Copyrighted and/or trademarked materials used in banners for endorsement or promotion instead of educational purposes will be disqualified and will not be displayed or receive ribbons or premiums. - 4.
 Banners should be made of non-flammable materials that permit the banner to be folded or rolled without damaging the display.
-Three-dimensional objects may not be attached to the banner. - 5.
-Banners should illustrate a phase of 4-H work that is being practiced by 4-H members or promote 4-H generally. - 6.
-Banners must be hung on a rod strong enough to support the banner.
+Threedimensional objects may not be attached to the banner. - 5.
+Banners should illustrate a phase of 4-H work that is being practiced by 4- H members or promote 4-H generally. - 6.
+Banners should be no larger than 4' x 3' and should be landscape NOT portrait.

+- 7. Banners must be hung on a rod strong enough to support the banner.
 On each end of the rod, there must be a chain 6-inches long.
 On the other end of the 6" chain, attach an "S" hook which will permit the banner to be suspended by the chains on the wire in the 4-H Building.
-Banners mounted any other way will be docked one ribbon placing and will not be displayed. - 7.
+Banners mounted any other way will be docked one ribbon placing and will not be displayed. - 8.
 A label is to be attached to the front lower left-hand corner (as you face it) of the banner giving the name of the club.
 Letters should be 2" in height.